joungtao/language-g/README.md

-# language-g
+# G language support in Atom

-G language support in Atom
+Adds syntax highlighting and snippets for G language files in Atom.